communitybridge/easycla/docs/Contribute-to-a-GitHub-Company-Project.md

    ![You are done](imgs/CLA-GitHub-you-are-done.png)

-2. Click **RETURN TO REPO**.
+1. Click **RETURN TO REPO**.

    You are redirected to GitHub.
 Wait a few seconds for the CLA status to update or refresh the page.

    A tick appears next to your branch.
-A notification informs you: The committers are authorized under a signed CLA.
+A notification appears:

    ![All Checks Have Passed](imgs/CLA-GitHub-All-Checks-Passed.png)

-3. Click **Merge pull request** and confirm the merge.
+1. Click **Merge pull request** and confirm the merge.

 The CLA is added to the project.